manuel-uberti/manuel-uberti.github.io/_posts/2018-11-14-deps-shadow-cljs.md

 Speaking of aliases, they are invaluable.
 With `:run` I can use `clj -A:run` instead of `lein run`, and with `clj -A:outdated -a outdated` I can easily check for outdated dependencies in my `deps.edn` thanks to [depot](https://github.com/Olical/depot).
-Unit tests are row handled by [kaocha](https://github.com/lambdaisland/kaocha), and as per its instructions I have a `bin/kaocha` file which picks up the `:test` alias and runs all my tests.
+Unit tests are now handled by [kaocha](https://github.com/lambdaisland/kaocha), and as per its instructions I have a `bin/kaocha` file which picks up the `:test` alias and runs all my tests.